lofar-astron/factor/docs/source/parset.rst

         edges.
 If any are found, the facet regions are adjusted to avoid them (default is ``True``).

-    transfer_radius_deg
-        Radius in degrees within which the direction-dependent solutions will be transferred before starting selfcal (default = 0.0; i.e., disabled).
-If a direction is within this distance of a calibrator for which selfcal was successful, the dir-dep selfcal solutions from this calibrator will be used instead of the dir-indep ones.

     groupings
         Grouping of directions into groups that are selfcal-ed in parallel, defined as grouping:n_total_per_grouping.
 For example, ``groupings = 1:5, 4:0`` means two